Report

 Panel Overview

-The panel is divided into two main sections:
+The panel is divided into four sections:

 • Choose report type: Clip Report or Marker Report or both